Vendor-neutral

 An ERP implementation is an opportunity to fix the processes underneath it.
 Cyberlobe applies a structured DMAIC methodology to identify inefficiencies, redesign workflows, and ensure the system is configured around improved processes — not the old ones.

-ERP Recovery
+ERP recovery

 When an implementation has stalled, the first priority is an accurate read of the situation.
 Cyberlobe conducts an independent project assessment, establishes where things stand, and provides a clear recommendation on the best path forward — whether that is continuing, resetting scope, or changing approach.